sindhujan24/python/python_programming_fundamentals/variables_and_datatypes.md

 ## variables

 ### Definition
-variables are containers that are used to store the values.
+Variables are containers that are used to store the values.

 ### Naming convention of variables
 - Name should start with letter or underscore.